 If you are interested in partnering with PYN to integrate services or curriculum into PYN-funded programs, please contact us to find out more.

 PYN contracts with organizations, (also known as "providers") to operate programs or provide services through an RFP (Request for Proposal) process.
-All RFPs are posted on our website and/or on the Philadelphia Council for College and Career Success website.
+All RFPs are posted on our website.